Meet the Artist // Marios Stamatis

 Can you give us an introduction about yourself and your practice?

-My name is Marius Stamatis.
+My name is Marios Stamatis.
 I am an artist, educator, and designer currently based in Athens, Greece.
 Previously, I lived in London, where I studied, lived, and worked for a decade.
 I pursued my education at Camberwell College of Arts and Goldsmiths University, where I completed my MFA.

 My research delves into techno-social entanglements, particularly focusing on the relationship between humans, nature, and artificial intelligence.
 I explore how new technologies influence our lives, shape the way we communicate, and affect our interactions with the environment.
 Additionally, I explore how these evolving relationships influence our political landscape and reality – how they impact our sense of togetherness, as well as the stress, fatigue, and awkwardness this friction imposes on our bodies.